 Nicknamed the “Pearl of Africa,” Uganda shines with lush greenery, the deepest lakes, towering mountains and perhaps one of the greatest natural treasures of all — half of the world’s last remaining mountain gorilla population.
+It’s mist-covered hillsides are blanketed by a diverse rainforest which dates back over 25,000 years.
+It’s home to almost 400 species of plants and protects an estimated 400 mountain gorillas.
 On your Uganda gorilla safari, travel far into the heart of Bwindi Impenetrable National Park and see these incredible, endangered creatures up close and personal.

 The Serengeti is a legendary place in Tanzania.
 It is a place where you can be out all day and see no one else.
 Wildlife abounds.
 This great grassland range is filled with wildebeest, gazelles, eland, zebra, and their predators, lions, cheetahs, and hyenas.
 Elephants and impala grace the acacia woodlands.